Rights, Services, Technology and Training

 This conference allows for an opportunity to network with victim service and allied professionals (e.g. probation officers, prevention education specialists, social workers, drug and alcohol counselors, and law enforcement).
 Attendees enhance their knowledge base by learning new techniques and emerging issues used in the victim services field as well as strengthen their leadership, grant management, organizational capacity and recruitment skills.

 The Governor and the Office of Victims' Services annually recognize individuals and a program that provides outstanding services to victims of crime in Pennsylvania.
 A Governor's Victim Pathfinder Award is the most prestigious award that Pennsylvania gives to a victim service professional or program.
-Find out additional information on submitting a nomination, the criteria and eligibility, and to view the nomination form here.

 Provide Online Training for Law Enforcement Officer